AndreaOliver/AndreaOliver/README.md

 <h2 align="center"> About Me <img src="https://media.giphy.com/media/4XXo8A7CIW1lZGgdhm/giphy.gif" alt="girl typing on computer" width="50"/> </h2>

 <p>
-As an Analyst Engineer and Accountant, I combine a strong financial background with advanced technical skills.
-I focus on extracting valuable insights to strengthen business intelligence and optimize internal processes.
+As an Analytics Engineer and Accountant, I combine financial expertise with strong technical skills to deliver scalable, data-driven solutions that support business intelligence and process optimization.

-In my current role, I use tools such as Databricks, Snowflake, DBT, Airflow, and Power BI to implement efficient ETL processes and create clear, actionable data visualizations.
-Additionally, I work with Microsoft Azure, Docker, SQL, and Python to develop scalable, data-driven solutions.
+In my current role, I utilize tools such as Databricks, Snowflake, DBT, Airflow, and Power BI to design and implement efficient ETL pipelines, as well as build insightful and actionable data visualizations.
+I also leverage Python and SQL daily, and have experience with cloud platforms such as Microsoft Azure and AWS.
+My work integrates CI/CD practices, Docker, and principles of Data Governance to ensure reliable, secure, and compliant data environments.

-I enjoy teamwork and adding value to generate a positive impact on society.
-That's the real goal in life... to do our best to improve every day in every aspect we can and that will reflect on everybody and everything around us.
+I value teamwork and strive to generate a positive impact through my work.
+I believe that doing our best to improve every day — both personally and professionally — reflects positively on everything and everyone around us.

 Andy.
 </p>

 <!--- Social Media Links -->